 - September 6: State of Action - Global Climate Action Summit affiliate event

-- September 11: Global Climate Action Summit Student Event in San Francisco - details to come
+- September 11: Global Climate Action Summit Affiliate Event in San Francisco

-- "Global Climate Change, Food, Health, and Sustainability" Lecture (2017), led by Cristina Tirado (LMU Environmental Science; moderator for UN Standing Committee on Nutrition's Working Group on Climate Change and Nutrition)
+- "Global Climate Change, Food, Health, and Sustainability" Lecture, led by Dr. Cristina Tirado (LMU Environmental Science; moderator for UN Standing Committee on Nutrition's Working Group on Climate Change and Nutrition)